Adansonia gregorii: Habitat

 Endemic to Australia, boab occurs in the Kimberley region of Western Australia and east into the Northern Territory.
 It is the only baobab to occur in Australia, the others being native to Madagascar and mainland Africa and the Arabian Peninsula.
-There are various theories as to how the tree got to Australia, with A. Gregorii and Adansoia digitata, its African relative, being very similar genetically.
+There are various theories as to how the tree got to Australia, with A. gregorii and A. digitata, its African relative, being very similar genetically.

-It can grow from sea level up to about 300 m in altitude, and is most often found in open forest and rocky areas, but is also seen in monsoon forest.
+It can grow from sea level to about 300 m in altitude, and is most often found in open forest and rocky areas, but is also seen in monsoon forest.

 Description

 As with other baobabs, Adansonia gregorii is easily recognised by the swollen base of its trunk, which forms a massive caudex, giving the tree a bottle-like appearance.

 Boab ranges from 5-15 m in height, usually 9-12 m, with a broad bottle-shaped trunk, up to 5 m in diameter.

 A. gregorii is deciduous, losing its leaves during the dry winter period and producing new leaves and large white flowers between December and May, up to 75 mm long.
 The flowers open at night, and have a calyx about 6 cm long.
 The inner surface is densely sericeous.

 Boabs are pollinated by the convolvulus hawk-moth Agrius convolvuli.

 The tree's bark has a remarkable property, in that it can maintain inscribed markings for long periods of time, over more than a century.
 Some specimens of the African relative of boabs have been estimated to live close to 2,000 years, but the Australian ones are not as well-documented.